 Mark, Jana and Hana Hawkins enjoyed visiting Mark and Jerry Ann and Blake Richardson in Pine Branch on Sunday.
 Jerry Ann gave them a tour of their home being constructed.
 Also there were Steven, Seth and Seton Hawkins.
-Steven, Mark, Jana and Hana enjoyed viewing Steven's cattle herd.
+Steven, Mark, Jana and Hana enjoyed viewing Steven's ing well.
+Clay Pirtle has been home in Johntown for several weeks.